-Accordingly, a fishery certificate is issued that will allow fish and fish products from this fishery to enter into further chains of custody subject to appropriate assessment and certification.
+Accordingly, the assessment team recommend a joint fishery and chain of custody certificate.
+This would allow fish and fish products from this fishery to enter into further chains of custody subject to appropriate assessment and certification.

 11.3 Pre-conditions, Conditions or Recommendations Associated with Certification